Adapted from The Elijah Blessing: An Undivided Heart

 Anyone who sets out to seek the Lord with a whole heart automatically exposes any divided hearts around.
 People with divided hearts do not like to be exposed – especially people in a church culture that prides itself on its allegiance to Jesus alone.

-As you pursue God, he will show you idols hidden in your own heart.
-As you renounce and forsake those idols, people still worshiping what you’re discarding will see you as a traitor and a threat.
-They will use every means available to get you to recant.
-They’ll coax, shame, manipulate, pressure, demand and, ultimately, attack.
+Here’s one way that may play out: As you pursue God, he begins to show you idols hidden in your own heart.
+As you renounce and forsake those idols by his grace, people still worshiping what you’re discarding see you as a traitor and a threat.
+They begin to coax, shame, manipulate, pressure, demand and, ultimately, attack.

 It doesn’t matter that you’re not trying to expose anyone.
 The people who suddenly count you the enemy have put themselves in a terrible place.
 Choice by choice, they’ve transferred their ultimate love and loyalty from Christ himself to other gods.
 The more divided their hearts have become, the more self-deceived they’ve become.

 Now they follow leaders who deceive in order to control.
 Anything that threatens to expose the truth triggers a violent reaction within them, a loud and insistent alarm.
-Not seeing what they are doing, they rush to extinguish the threat.
+Blindly, they rush to extinguish the threat.

-So there you are, growing more in love with Christ daily, delighted with the ways he’s working in your life.
+So there you are, growing to love Christ more daily, delighted with the ways he’s working in your life.
 Suddenly, people you thought were on the same path, and leaders you’ve trusted and believed to be godly, come after you with a vengeance.

 You’re confused and disoriented, grieved and shocked.
-As the strikes keep coming, the ones lashing out at you will often look you in the eye and accuse you of being the troublemaker, the one at fault.
+As the strikes keep coming, the ones lashing out at you will often look you in the eye and accuse you of being the troublemaker, the one doing wrong.

 Overcoming

 Be wary of labeling any one person a Jezebel or an Ahab.
 That quickly leads to mislabeling and falsely accusing.
-Most often, the Ahab-Jezebel dynamic in toxic church systems involves multiple leaders acting collectively.
+Most often, the Ahab-Jezebel dynamic in a church system involves multiple leaders of both genders acting collectively.
 And most often, those who accuse a woman of being a Jezebel are themselves up to their necks in Ahab-Jezebel tactics.

 The original version of this post was published August 22, 2017, under the title, “We Have Met the Enemy.”
-The current introduction and conclusion were added Jan.
-12, 2020.
-A few edits were made and headings updated May 10, 2024.
+Updates made and title changed to the current one January 23, 2019.

 See also

-- Spirit, power, Elijah and an undivided heart
+- Spirit, power, blessing and an undivided heart

 - Illusionists!
 The abusers we have not seen